pandukakarunasena/thogakade_ijse/README.md

 ##How to setup

 1. You must have MYSQL installed in your computer
-2. Copy and paste the SQL scripts in the thoagkade_mysql.txt and it in your preferred client
+2. Copy and paste the SQL scripts in the thoagKade.txt and it in your preferred client
 3. Run the Application
 4. Used Libraries can be found in the libraries folder